riturajtripathi139/Tic-Tac-toe/README.md

 ## Description

-This repository contains a basic version of Tic-Tac-Toe implemented using [mention the technology used, e.g., "HTML, CSS, and JavaScript"].
+This repository contains a basic version of Tic-Tac-Toe implemented using  technology used, e.g., HTML, CSS, and JavaScript.

 ## Features